-The statement “Have a look in the data room, it’s all in there” can bring a cold sweat to many an engineer undertaking a due diligence or updating a study from a previous consultant.
-How many of you, during a due diligence, recall being given FTP access to a data room that is full of highly disorganized folders and sub-folders, files with cryptic names, different updates of the same file in different folders?
-It can be like looking for a needle in a haystack.
-It can be difficult to determine which files are actually important and still relevant today and which files have been simply dumped into the room.
-There is nothing worse than spending a day reviewing an Excel model only to find out that wasn’t the latest version and a different un-related folder has the correct file.
+Many of us have heard the statement “Have a look in the data room, it’s all in there”.
+This can bring a cold sweat to even the most experienced engineer who undertaking a due diligence review.
+How many of you can recall being given FTP access to a data room that is full of highly disorganized folders and sub-folders, files with cryptic names, different updates of the same file in different folders?

-Data rooms are generally created for due diligence exercises or during an advance engineering stage (i.e. detailed engineering).
-Regardless of the purpose, it is helpful for all involved in the study to have some type of a document control person who understands what is in the data room, what is important, and what is non-essential.
+Data rooms are typically created for due diligence exercises, or during advanced an engineering stage.
+Regardless of the purpose, it is helpful for all involved to have a document control person who understands what is in the data room, what is important, and what is non-essential.

-Comprehensive searchable document management systems such as Aconex, SharePoint, and others are available, but they can be pricey and do require a team mindset to organize and catalogue the information put into them.
-However a properly implemented system like these can make it easier to search for files, keywords, and the latest versions of files.
-“Properly implemented” means that the entire team takes the time to put the information in and ensure it is properly tagged.
-However even these systems can become repositories for hundreds or thousands of files.
+Comprehensive searchable document management systems such as Ansarada, Aconex, SharePoint, and others are available.
+They can be pricey and will require a team mindset to function, organize, and catalog the information.
+However a properly implemented system can make it easier to search for files, keywords, and the latest versions of files.
+“Properly implemented” means that the entire team takes time when putting information in to ensure it is properly tagged meta-data.
+Its is not uncommon for such systems to become repositories for hundreds or thousands of different files.

-As an aside; when using a cloud-based dataroom or FTP site, try to select one that allows bulk downloading of documents rather than only allowing one file at a time.
+When using a cloud-based data room or FTP site, try to select one that allows bulk downloading of documents rather than only allowing one file download at a time.

 Some data rooms, for security and tracking purposes, require users to be online in order to open a document, even documents downloaded onto your computer.
 This makes it difficult to work when one doesn’t have internet access (like on an airplane).